ToprakYildizeli/ToprakYildizeli/README.md

-- 👋 Hi, I’m @ToprakYildizeli
+- 👋 Hi, I’m Toprak Yildizeli
-- 👀 I’m interested in learning everything
+- 👀 I’m interested in learning maths and coding
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Science in Bilkent University, Ankara,mTurkey.
-- 📫 How to reach me toprak.yildizeli@ug.bilkent.edu.tr
+- 📫 How to reach me toprak.yildizeli@ug.bilkent.edu.\
-- ⚡ Fun fact: ...

 <!---
 ToprakYildizeli/ToprakYildizeli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.